waeekron/proverble/README.md

 ### How to run?

 You need to have the database up and running before starting the spring boot application.
-When the spring boot application starts it loads the contents from csv folder to the database, if you want to add new ones you can do that there.
+When the spring boot application starts it loads the contents from a csv file to the database, if you want to add new ones you can do so there.

 #### Database
 Install Docker, Docker Compose